Experience Astronomy

 Students get outside each week to observe the sky and do their weekly field guide assignment.
 Too cloudy?
 Too much light pollution?
 No worries.
 The course will teach you how to use an online planetarium to complete these assignments when needed.

-Students are assigned weekly reading from the book Signs and Seasons: Understanding the Elements of Classical Astronomy.
+Students are assigned weekly reading from Signs and Seasons: Understanding the Elements of Classical Astronomy.
 It’s optional, but we highly encourage you to grab this fantastic astronomy textbook.

 I wondered if my son would be able to complete Experience Astronomy independently…